microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Microsoft.Graph.Beta.CloudCommunications.md

 Read-only.

 ### [Get-MgBetaCommunicationOnlineMeetingRecordingContent](Get-MgBetaCommunicationOnlineMeetingRecordingContent.md)
-Get content for the navigation property recordings from communications
+The content of the recording.
+Read-only.

 ### [Get-MgBetaCommunicationOnlineMeetingRecordingCount](Get-MgBetaCommunicationOnlineMeetingRecordingCount.md)
 Get the number of the resource